-This page is to give advice and guidance to patients on a how to manage their long term conditions, how to deal with minor injury and illness that doesn't require treatment for a clinician and give patients advice on several topics.
+This page is to give advice and guidance to patients on how to manage their long-term conditions, how to deal with minor injury and illness that doesn't require treatment from a clinician and give patients advice on several topics.

 Help Us Help You

 An unexplained pain that lasts three weeks or more, an unexplained lump or blood in your poo or pee could be a sign of cancer.
 It’s probably nothing serious, but finding cancer early makes it more treatable.

 Following a drop in the number of people accessing GP services during the COVID-19 pandemic a campaign has been launched to encourage people to contact their GP or nurse if they are concerned about signs and symptoms of cancer.
 Whether it’s a lump, a new pain, unusual bleeding or an unexplained symptom, accessing medical advice as soon as possible can help save lives.

 The help us help you campaign also stresses the importance of attending any referral or follow-up appointments, which are being delivered safely by frontline teams throughout this pandemic.